KeikoShimizu/APIHub/packages/example/README.md

 1.Markdown text function

-If you want to use or modify Markdown text function which is used in the original example app, modify `layer7-apihub/src/homepage` folder.
+- If you want to use or modify Markdown text function which is used in the original example app, modify `layer7-apihub/src/homepage` folder.

+    Edit button component: `layer7-apihub/src/homepage/HomePageButton.js`
+    Markdown edit component: ``

 2. All the contents of "home" page is inside `layer7-apihub/src/homepage/HomePageContent.js`.